-The Programme consists of three parts (Part 1, Part 2 and Part 3), which are undertaken over three consecutive academic years on a full time basis.
+The Programme is undertaken over three consecutive academic years on a full time basis.
 Advancing through the programme, students will be increasingly encouraged to develop as independent learners.

-In Part 3 the focus will be on the application of the theoretical areas of Dance Science gained in Parts 1 and 2, to different contexts and populations.
+In Year 3 the focus will be on the application of the theoretical areas of Dance Science gained in Years 1 and 2, to different contexts and populations.
 Students will develop the ability to evaluate critically, the outcome of their decisions and develop the capacity to plan, undertake and write-up, an independent research study.

 Throughout the three years, students will engage in Technical Practice to apply theories, and concepts learned in the other modules, to develop their own dance skills and to deepen their understanding of Dance Science through practical and embodied learning.